NordicSemiconductor/IOS-nRF-Mesh-Library/Example/Pods/iOSMcuManagerLibrary/README.md

 * **`byteAlignment`**: This was required for firmware built using nRF Connect SDK version 1.7 or older for SMP Pipelining.
 By fixing the size of each chunk of Data sent for the Firmware Upgrade, we can predict the receiving device's offset jumps and therefore smoothly send multiple Data packets at the same time.
 When SMP Pipelining is not being used (`pipelineDepth` set to `1`), the library still performs Byte Alignment if set, but it is not required for updates to work.
 Set to `ImageUploadAlignment.disabled` by default. [nRF Connect SDK 1.7](https://docs.nordicsemi.com/bundle/ncs-3.0.0/page/nrf/releases_and_maturity/releases/release-notes-1.7.0.html) dates back to [September 2021](https://github.com/nrfconnect/sdk-nrf/releases/tag/v1.7.0), so if your firmware is newer, there's no need to change the default.

-* **reassemblyBufferSize**: SMP Reassembly is another speed-improving feature.
+* **`reassemblyBufferSize`**: SMP Reassembly is another speed-oriented feature.
 It works on devices running NCS 2.0 firmware or later, and is self-adjusting.
 Before the Upload starts, a request is sent via `DefaultManager` asking for MCU Manager Paremeters.
 If received, it means the firmware can accept data in chunks larger than the MTU Size, therefore also increasing speed.
 This property will reflect the size of the buffer on the receiving device, and the `McuMgrBleTransport` will be set to chunk the data down within the same Sequence Number, keeping each packet transmission within the MTU boundaries. **There is no work required for SMP Reassembly to work** - on devices not supporting it, the MCU Manager Paremeters request will fail, and the Upload will proceed assuming no reassembly capabilities. **Must not be larger than UInt16.max (65535)**

 * **`eraseAppSettings`**: This is not a speed-related feature.
 Instead, setting this to `true` means all app data on the device, including Bond Information, Number of Steps, Login or anything else are all erased.
 If there are any major data changes to the new firmware after the update, like a complete change of functionality or a new update with different save structures, this is recommended.
 Set to `false` by default.